We are always on the look out for great people:

 - Empathetic – Emotional intelligence is essential to craft brilliant narratives to engage, persuade or manage crises effectively.
 Understanding how editors and politicians make decisions, who they listen to and how the system works is also critical for any media or public affairs campaign.
 In our dealings with clients, journalists, stakeholders and each other we will harness the power of empathy.

 - Open – Nobody has a monopoly on good ideas.
 We encourage our team to be open to new ways of doing things and new sources of inspiration.
-Media relations and public affairs involve working on hotly debated ideas, where an openness to perspectives counter to your own is an essential survival skill.
+Media relations and public affairs also involves working on hotly debated ideas, where an openness to perspectives counter to your own is an essential survival skill.
 We will always seek to be open to a diversity of ideas, experience and opinion.

 - Collaborative – We want to build a team that is greater than the sum of its parts.
-We all need to be sensitive to different ways of working, our respective strengths and our own weaknesses.
+We all need to be sensitive to different ways of working, our respective strengths and our own biases and weaknesses.
 A willingness to collaborate, support each other and learn from colleagues is central to our approach.
 We will bring people together to unlock our collective potential.